modir/using-laminas-framework-book/version2/docs/session.md

 unset($sessionContainer->myVar);
 ~~~

-T> For some practical examples of using session containers, please refer to [Implementing Multi-Step Forms](#multi-step-forms)
+> For some practical examples of using session containers, please refer to [Implementing Multi-Step Forms](#multi-step-forms)
    section.

 ## Summary